jamesgraves/example-go-app/README.md

 Edit and Push Changes to Libraries
 ==================================

-Let's push the updated library back to the 'working' branch.
+Let's push these imported libraries into our central project repository to the 'working' branch.

 ```
 $ git status